bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 A prerequisite to installing the Docker Engine itself is to set up a Docker repository.
 Once in place, you can install and update Docker from this repository.

-Back over to the WSL terminal window...

 In order to resynchronise `apt`  package indexes (from source) run the following.

 ```bash
 sudo apt-get update
 ```

-The `app` package tool can be configured to a repository over https as follow. (press 'Y' and enter when prompted to continue):
+The `apt` package tool can be configured to a repository over https as follow. (press 'Y' and enter when prompted to continue):

 ```bash
 sudo apt-get install \